owncloud-archive/documentation/developer_manual/general/security.rst

 Charset of Passwords
 ~~~~~~~~~~~~~~~~~~~~~

-The charset of a password should contain *characters*, *numbers*, and *special characters*.
+- The charset of a password should contain *characters*, *numbers*, and *special characters*.
-Characters should be both upper and lowercase.
+- Characters should be both upper and lowercase.

 Password Length
 ~~~~~~~~~~~~~~~

-All password should have a minimum length of eight characters and contain numbers and special characters.
+- All passwords should have a minimum length of eight characters and contain numbers and special characters.
   These requirements must be validated by the application.

 Password Quality
 ~~~~~~~~~~~~~~~~

-If the user can choose his password for the first time, the quality of a password should be displayed graphically.
+- If the user can choose his password for the first time, the quality of a password should be displayed graphically.

 Password Input
 ~~~~~~~~~~~~~~

-If a user can input his password into an input field, the input field **must** be of type "password".
+- If a user can input his password into an input field, the input field **must** be of type "password".
-If an error occurs, don't fill the password field automatically when displaying an error message.
+- If an error occurs, don't fill the password field automatically when displaying an error message.

 Save Passwords
 ~~~~~~~~~~~~~~

-Don't save passwords in clear text.
+- Don't save passwords in clear text.
   Use a `salted hash`_

 Default and Initial Passwords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both default and initial passwords should be avoided.
+- Avoid using both default and initial passwords.
   If you have to use either, you have to make sure that the password is changed by the user on the first call to the application.

 User Interface
 --------------